kelsey-ek/Rehosting_Guide_A-Z/reference_guides/hidb/How_to_migrate_IMSDB_to_HiDB/README.md

 ## Step 3.
 HDGENSCH

- Creates data set migration schema files that are necessary for migrating Mainframe IMS DB data sets to OpenFrame HiDB data sets.
+Performs two main tasks:

+1. ```hdgensch meta``` is for creating a Database Table.
+2. ```hdgensch schema``` is for creating a .conv file which is required for ```dsmigin```

  You can create schema files with cobgensch or pligensch tool and use tham as input to the data set migration tool dsmigin.
 In OpenFrame HiDB however, you must use the hdgensch tool to create schema files.
 This is because general data sets use one-to-one mapping between a segment and copybook while there can be one-to-many mappings between a segment and copybooks in OpenFrame HiDB. hdgensch internally calls cobgensch or pligensch to process copybooks for each segment and then mergest them into a single schema file.
-It alsos aves the cobol layout, which is used to create the tables and DML files for each segment, in the OFM_HIDB_DBD_COLUMN meta table.
+It also saves the cobol layout, which is used to create the tables and DML files for each segment, in the OFM_HIDB_DBD_COLUMN meta table.

  After a scucessful run of hdgensch, a schema file is created with the DBD name and '.conv' extension and saved under the default schema directory set in the hdgensch ds.conf file and the cobol layout for each segment is saved in the meta table.
 The syntax of the schema file matches that of the cobgensch or pligensch tool.